 The holidays can be a time of fun and family.
 But for many, it can also be a time of added stress — good and bad!
 One of my favorite ways to stretch tight muscles and relieve stress is yoga.
 Speaking as a type-A, high-energy person, yoga is the perfect antidote to this stress-filled, anxiety-ridden, wound-up-tight-as-a-drum world we live in.
 For me, yoga is like personal therapy!

-Yoga, which is simply a series of standing, seated and lying postures (or asanas), has been practiced around the world for more than 5,000 years as a way to increase range of motion, promote relaxation and enhance self-awareness.
+Yoga has been practiced around the world for more than 5,000 years as a way to increase range of motion, promote relaxation and enhance self-awareness.
 And there’s a reason it has such staying power throughout time.
 It’s been known to improve sleep, circulation, digestion, blood pressure and cardiovascular function.
-How do you argue with that?
+How can you argue with that?

 A great yoga pose to start off with is Downward-Facing Dog, one of my favorites.
 As you might guess, its name comes from the fact that it resembles the shape a dog takes when it is stretching out.
 The pose will increase strength in your upper arms and shoulders over time while giving a great stretch to your back, hips and chest.
 You will also get a nice stretch in your calves and hamstrings if you gently push down your heels into the floor.